info201b-2022-spring/final-projects-cristian-4/README.md

 ### What are other examples of data-driven projects related to this domain?

-- Example 1
+- Comparing data on voter registration based on regional information.
-- Example 2
+- Comparing data on voter registration based on gender.
-- Example 3
+- Comparing data on voter registration based on political party identification.

 ### What data-driven questions do you hope to answer about this domain?